Magic Circle (law firms): Impact of globalisation and relevance of the term

 The Super Boutique law firms comprise Cravath, Swaine & Moore; Sullivan & Cromwell; Paul, Weiss, Rifkind, Wharton & Garrison; Slaughter and May; and Wachtell, Lipton, Rosen & Katz.

-In 2014, it was reported that Freshfields Bruckhaus Deringer wished to discard its Magic Circle designation in the US in favour of being part of the Global Elite.
-Similarly, in 2014, Linklaters’ then managing partner, Simon Davies, said "The Magic Circle isn’t what it used to be in the context of the US market or any market.
-I don’t think it’s going to gain power or momentum and I don’t think it’s a strengthening brand in itself." and "At the end of the day we see ourselves as one of the leading global law firms, not one of the leading Magic Circle firms".
+In 2014, it was reported that Freshfields wished to discard its Magic Circle designation in the US in favour of being part of the Global Elite.
+Similarly, in 2014, Linklaters' then managing partner, Simon Davies, said "The Magic Circle isn't what it used to be in the context of the US market or any market.
+I don't think it's going to gain power or momentum and I don't think it's a strengthening brand in itself," and "At the end of the day we see ourselves as one of the leading global law firms, not one of the leading Magic Circle firms".

 Barristers' chambers

 The following barristers' chambers in the United Kingdom are occasionally, by analogy, described by commentators as the Bar's Magic Circle: